knpuniversity/ansible/knpu/pre-tasks-facts.md

 Use the `prod` environment.
 As we just saw, the `vars_prompt` runs *always*: it doesn't need a tag.
 Then, our "pre task" should run thanks to the `always` tag.
-By the time the "Composer Install" task executes, it should run with `no_dev: yes`, and then hopefully it'll skip data fixtures and "Clear cache".
+By the time the "Composer Install" task executes, it should run with `no_dev: yes`, and then hopefully it'll skip data fixtures and change "Clear cache".

 The "Install Composer's dependencies" *does* show as *changed*: that's a good sign: it should have installed less packages than before.
 And yea!
 It's skipping the fixtures!